kabavol/LMSMonitor/README.md

 - Multiple audio visualization modes are supported

 ### Screen-snaps
-The following images were captured by dumping the display on refresh; it's a tad blocky but the actual screen animations are buttery smooth with a 15 FPS attained.
+The following images were captured by dumping the display on refresh; it's a tad blocky but the actual screen animations are buttery smooth.

-At 15 FPS scrolling text is smooth and the visualizer modes very kinetic.
+See the videos in the base folder, scrolling text is smooth and the visualizer modes very kinetic.

 <img width="300" src="base/demo.gif" align="center" />